acolite/acolite/README.md

 This repository contains all the source code to run ACOLITE in a Python environment.
 ACOLITE is also distributed as a binary package on the [REMSEM page](http://odnature.naturalsciences.be/remsem/software-and-data/acolite) and supported on the [ACOLITE forum](http://odnature.naturalsciences.be/remsem/acolite-forum/).
 Currently only the previous Landsat/Sentinel-2 version (v20210114.0) is available as binary on the REMSEM page.

 ## Dependencies
-ACOLITE is coded in Python 3, and requires the following Python packages to run with all functionality:`numpy matplotlib scipy gdal pyproj astropy cartopy scikit-image pyhdf pyresample`
+ACOLITE is coded in Python 3, and requires the following Python packages to run with all functionality:`numpy matplotlib scipy gdal pyproj astropy cartopy scikit-image pyhdf pyresample netcdf4`

 A suitable Python environment can for example be set up using conda and the packages on conda-forge: